-The first time you use your card, you are limited to three books and one DVD.
+The first time you use your card, you are limited to five items.
 After that, there is no limit on books, audio books or CDs.
 Whatever you feel you can keep up with is fine.
 You may only have five DVDs checked out on your card at any given time.

 Do you charge late fees?